SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

 :kbd:`forcing` Section
 ----------------------

-The :kbd:`forcing` section of the run description file contains key-value pairss that provide the names of directories in the :ref:`NEMO-forcing-repo` pointed to by the :kbd:`forcing` key in the :ref:`NEMO-3.6-Paths` where initial conditions and forcing files are found.
+The :kbd:`forcing` section of the run description file contains key-value pairs that provide the names of directories in the :ref:`NEMO-forcing-repo` pointed to by the :kbd:`forcing` key in the :ref:`NEMO-3.6-Paths` where initial conditions and forcing files are found.
 Those directory names are expected to appear in the appropriate places in the namelists.
 The paths may be either absolute or relative.
 If relative,